List of Boy Meets World characters: Alan Matthews

 Alan Matthews (William Russ) is the husband of Amy Matthews, and the father of Eric, Cory, Morgan, and Joshua.
 Alan, as the father of the Matthews children, provides guidance to his children.
-He has a quick temper, though when it shows up, usually through consultation with his wife, he often apologizes afterwards for words spoken in anger.
+He has a quick temper.
+He often apologizes afterwards for words spoken in anger, usually after consulting with Amy.
 In some later episodes, Alan does not support Eric in all of his ventures, and Amy, in turn, tells Alan that his coddling of Eric is the reason Eric has turned out the way he is.

 Alan was also somewhat of a "father figure" for Shawn Hunter.
 He explained to Cory in the first season that he saw a lot of his younger self in Shawn, and encouraged Cory to be there to help Shawn through his tough life.
-While there were times when he thought that Shawn was too much of a negative influence, such as when Cory and Shawn were arrested for underage drinking, he always cared about Shawn's well-being, even stating in the fourth season that he would "kill to protect Shawn from con men like you" to a cult leader who was trying to take advantage of Shawn's feelings of isolation.
+While there were times when he thought that Shawn was too much of a negative influence, such as when Cory and Shawn were arrested for underage drinking, he always cared about Shawn's well-being.
+Alan even stated in the fourth season that he would "kill to protect Shawn from con men like you," to a cult leader who was trying to take advantage of Shawn's feelings of isolation.

 He began his career as the manager of the Market Giant supermarket, eventually winning a prized "Grocie" Award.
-Prior his marriage, Alan joined the United States Navy instead of enrolling in college after high school, a decision he is regretting and glad that his children did not made the same choice.
-In the episode "Better Than the Average Cory", reveals that after Alan's father's health deteriorated, he took over his job as a janitor for a factory before working at Market Giant.
+Prior to his marriage, Alan joined the United States Navy instead of enrolling in college after high school.
+He regretted this decision and was glad that his children did not make the same choice.
+The episode "Better Than the Average Cory," reveals that after Alan's father's health deteriorated, he took over his job as a janitor for a factory before working at Market Giant.
 Eventually, he becomes disillusioned with his standard "9-5" job that he had worked for so many years, and quits without discussing it with his family first.
-A brief period of family distress follows, with Amy proclaiming that she will, in turn, "make a major decision that affects the entire family without consulting with him first".
-Accordingly, she purchases a sporting goods and outdoor supply store that is up for sale, which Alan happily takes over, and renames Matthews & Son.
+A brief period of family distress follows, with Amy proclaiming that she will, in turn, "make a major decision that affects the entire family without consulting with him first."
+Accordingly, she purchases a sporting goods and outdoor supply store that is up for sale, which Alan happily takes over, and renames "Matthews & Son."